wilgaboury/jsignal/readme.md

 ## Motivation

-The declarative/reactive paradigm has become the defacto standard it comes to GUI library design in the modern software landscape (React, Flutter, SwiftUI, Jetpack Compose, etc.).
-Though, when it comes to Java there is a clear lack of choices in this category, and traditional options like Swing, JavaFX and SWT feel quite outdated by today's standards.
-Considering that Java is one of the most popular languages, used extensively in educational settings and for enterprise software development, this project is an attempt to build a modern, performant Java library that makes it fast and easy to develop graphical desktop applications.
+The declarative/reactive paradigm has become the defacto standard for modern GUI library design (React, Flutter, SwiftUI, Jetpack Compose, etc.).
+Java is one of the most popular languages, used extensively in education and enterprise development, yet it lacks any popular libraries in this category.
+Traditional imperative libraries like Swing, JavaFX and SWT feel quite outdated and do not use modern native graphics backends (DirectX12, Metal, Vulkan).
+This project's goal is to build a modern, declarative Java library for graphical desktop application development.

 ## Module Disambiguation